brandonhorst/docs.lacona.io/docs/basics/getting-started.md

 - `config.json` defines any settings to display in User Preferences.
   If you told `npm init` that you do not need user settings, this would only contain an empty object.
 - `src` contains the source files which you will be editing.
+This directory will not be published to NPM (only the complied `lib` directory will)
   - `index.jsx` is the javascript code of your addon.
 It should export an Array of Phrases called `extensions`.

 Once you install your packages, two new directories will be automatically created.
 You won't need to worry about these, but just know that they exist.

 - `lib` contains the transpiled files.
 It should not be edited by hand.
+This directory will not be included in your Git repository.
 - `node_modules` contains the dependencies required to run and develop your addon.
 You should not need to modify this manually.
+This directory will not be included in your Git repository.

 ### Installation